 - discovery learning type class projects often lend themselves to a collaborative online project, such as a website timeline 'timeline.js', wiki or collection of research resources

 - Peer Scholar presents an award winning online sharing system for students to submit and critique work, developed by Professors Steve Joordens and Dwayne Pare in Psychology.
-Peer Scholar is now licensed for all U of T users and it will soon be available through the Blackboard Learning Portal.
+Peer Scholar is now licensed for all U of T users and Peer Scholar is available in Quercus/Canvas.

 - Digital Labcoat offers a platform for students to digitally survey one another's opinions, habits and attitudes and then perform research studies on the data collected

-- Blackboard Tests, mTuner, WebWork, Quizzical and interactive homework systems like Pearson's Mastering Chemistry offer great opportunities for dynamic learning through formative testing, with adaptive responses, crowdsource authoring, links to explanations and worked examples, and online tutoring
+- Quercus/Canvas Quizzes, mTuner, WebWork, Quizzical and interactive homework systems like Pearson's Mastering Chemistry offer great opportunities for dynamic learning through formative testing, with adaptive responses, crowdsource authoring, links to explanations and worked examples, and online tutoring

 While hardware and software tools present great opportunities for active learning, sometimes specifically designed classroom spaces can facilitate more advanced strategies.